shopper research: social influencers and purchase decisions

 Who's influencing who?

-Deloitte found that 47 per cent of millennials say their purchase decisions are influenced by social media (vs. 19% across all other age groups).
+Foodies seem to be leading the pack when it comes to influencing their followers.
+Deloitte found that 47 percent of millennials say their purchase decisions are influenced by social media (vs. 19 percent across all other age groups).
+With Australians influenced more and more by social media, it's no wonder Generation Y are at the forefront of foodie trends.

 In saying so, Baby Boomers shouldn't be ignored.
 According to the this generation “...take action based on what they see on social media, and most of the time it’s focused on finding more information.
 More than half of them will visit a company website or continue the search on a search engine after seeing something on a social networking site.”

 Why are influencers so effective?

 To answer that, we first need to look at the psychology behind purchase decisions.

 If shoppers can see that thousands of their peers are into something from social media reviews or find a recommendation by a popular social media personality, they’re likely to follow suit.

 Brands can demonstrate how their product has benefited thousands of other people, and shoppers end up feeling like they need to purchase it, in order to be part of the latest trend.

 Credibility and trust are formed when brands tell personal stories through the mouth-piece of a trusted blogger or Instagram star.

-According to , 44 per cent of social media savvy women say their buying decision is influenced by a trusted blogger.
+According to , 44 percent of social media savvy women say at least one buying decision has been influenced by a trusted blogger.

 If the product is endorsed by someone your shopper looks up to, respects or knows is popular, the decision feels less risky and is much easier to make.

 As highlighted in our 'Mind Hack Your Shopper' report, purchase decisions are driven by emotion.